Who and What We Are

 BARC is proud of its Mentoring program.
 Mentors, called “Elmers” by Ham Operators, are ready to provide guidance to its members.
-Whether it’s solving antenna challenges, programming an HT, studying to upgrade, or maybe simply learning how to solder, just drop a request to info(Replace this parenthesis with the @ sign)BeniciaARC.com for assistance.
+Whether it’s solving antenna challenges, programming an HT, studying to upgrade, or maybe simply learning how to solder, just drop a request to info@BeniciaARC.com for assistance.
 With the combined years of experience of our veterans well into the hundreds, BARC’s Elmers are ready to help.

 Exams and Licensing Classes

-Teams of BARC Accredited Volunteer Examiners (VE) are certified by both the ARRL and W5YI VEC’s.
-Ham Radio Exam sessions are conducted quarterly.
-Contact us at HamRadioClass(Replace this parenthesis with the @ sign)beniciaarc.com for more information.
+Teams of BARC Accredited Volunteer Examiners (VE) are certified by both the ARRL and W5YI VECs.
+We conduct license exam sessions along with one-day license study sessions.
+Contact us at HamRadioClass@beniciaarc.com for more information.

 Field Day and Drills & Exercises

-The Club also participates annually in Field Day, generally at the Benicia Fire Museum, 900 East 2nd Street, where multiple HF portable stations participate in the ARRL’s 24 hour emergency test and contest.
+The Club also participates annually in Field Day where multiple HF portable stations participate in the ARRL’s emergency test and contest.
 Amateurs of any license class are invited to operate under the supervision of an Extra Class control operator.
 Unlicensed guests are also welcome and given the opportunity to operate one of the radios under these same guidelines.
 BARC also conducts Emergency Radio drills throughout the year.
 These training exercises allow our members to test their communications equipment and practice their skills and procedures.

 Membership and Elections